-As well as working at NMCI Clinic Inc. Ms. Bradley was a part-time teacher at the Stanford School of Medicine, PCAP for 10 years.
-She has also taught at the University of California San Jose.
+As well as working at NMCI Clinic Inc. Ms. Bradley teaches at California State University, Monterey Bay.
+She also taught at Stanford School of Medicine, PCAP for 10 years, and at the University of California, San Jose.

 At NMCI Clinic Inc. she provides the following services: